purescript-halogen/purescript-halogen/docs/Halogen/HTML/Events/Forms.md

 onChecked :: forall f.
 (Boolean -> EventHandler (f Unit)) -> Prop (f Unit)
 ```

-Attach an event handler which will fire when a checkbox is checked or
+Attaches an event handler which will fire when a checkbox is checked or
 unchecked.